TheCogCollective/Discord_Game_Library/README.md

     !game add (game_name)

 ### Steam:
-* `steamlink` - Links a Steam library to a Discord ID - all user libraries are stored in a JSON.
+* `steamlink` - Links a Steam library to a Discord ID
 * `update` - Updates a user's game library with their linked Steam games (for new games and accidental deletions!).

 ### Non-Steam: